flub78/multitenant/doc/code_generation.md

 # Code Generation

-This project extends on the Laravel idea to use php artisan to generate migrations, controllers, models, ect.
+This project extends on the Laravel idea to use php artisan to generate migrations, controllers, models, etc.

-It is not only possible to generate templates with a given name, but also to adapt the template and the code inside them according to the database schema and additional metadata.
+Usually code templates are just files with a simple example of controller, model, htlm form to create or edit an element, and so on.

+In this project the idea is to use data extracted from the database schema to fill templates which are already adapted to the data defined in the database.
+We want to generate forms that already contains one field fo every database column, to generate a list view already able to display a table of elements, etc.

-Instead of developing code for every data, developers only have to develop code for every data type.
+Once the framework in place, developers will only have to develop code for every data type instead of code for every data.
 Inside an application the quantity of information may be big but the number of data types is usually much smaller.
-I hope to get back the time spent on putting the infrastructure in place and even to gain in productivity. (knowing perfectly that it is a big investment and sometimes the time spent in the initial effort is not compensated if the thing is not used at a sufficiently large scale).
+In a previous similar project the ratio was 37 and I expect it to grow with the size of the application.
+I hope to get back the time spent on putting the infrastructure in place and to be more productive. (knowing perfectly that it is a big investment and sometimes the time spent in the initial effort is not compensated if the result is not used at a sufficiently large scale).

 The goal of the template mechanism is to generate quickly a working application to manage the database resources.
 Of course complex resources will need tuning and adaptations but it should work out of the box.
 In this context an resource may be a database table but also the result of a complex select stored as a view in the database.